jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-15.md

 the error would be ⅛; for the cube of ⁷⁄₂ is only ³⁴³⁄₈, or 42⅞.

-**162.** This therefore shews, that the cube root of 43 cannot be expressed in any way, either by integers or by fractions.
+<span class="art">162</span> This therefore shews, that the cube root of 43 cannot be expressed in any way,
+either by integers or by fractions.
 However, we have a distinct idea of the magnitude of this root; and therefore we use, in order to represent it, the sign ∛, which we place before the proposed number,